-The gates open onto 110 acres of Somerset parkland, and from the moment students arrive at Millfield School, the educational philosophy becomes clear: this is a place where every child finds their place.
+The gates open onto 240 acres of Somerset parkland, and from the moment students arrive at Millfield School, the educational philosophy becomes clear: this is a place where every child finds their place.
 Founded in 1935 by Jack Meyer as an experiment in educational freedom, the school's commitment to individual discovery has only deepened across nine decades.
-Today, Millfield ranks in the top 10% of schools in England for GCSE results and operates as one of England's most distinctive boarding and day schools, where approximately 1,300 students aged 12 to 19 learn alongside each other in an atmosphere that values excellence across every conceivable discipline.
-The school welcomes students with a wide spectrum of academic ability, from those with specialist learning requirements to those pursuing elite pathways, alongside approximately 400 boarders from around the world.
+Today, Millfield ranks in the top 10% of schools in England for GCSE results and operates as one of England's most distinctive boarding and day schools, where 1,330 students aged 13 to 18 learn alongside each other in an atmosphere that values excellence across every conceivable discipline.
+The school welcomes students with a wide spectrum of academic ability, from those with specialist learning requirements to those pursuing elite pathways, alongside 990 boarders from around the world.
 This inclusive approach, combined with genuinely selective entry in certain disciplines, creates an environment where scholarship and breadth coexist.

 At the main entrance, the sense of purposeful activity is immediate.
 Students move between purpose-built facilities with the confidence of those who know the landscape well.
-The 110-acre campus sprawls across Somerset countryside, anchored by Victorian and Tudor buildings, alongside contemporary structures built over the past two decades.
-The Red House, named for its distinctive architecture, serves as a focal point.
+The 240-acre campus sprawls across Somerset countryside, anchored by Victorian and Tudor buildings, alongside contemporary structures built over the past two decades.
+Millfield House, where the school was founded in 1935, serves as a focal point.
 Cricket pitches stretch toward distant hedgerows; the equestrian centre occupies dedicated grounds to the north.

 The ethos here is genuinely permissive within structured bounds.
-Students address staff by first name.
 Discipline exists, but enforcement is measured and thoughtful.
-The boarding houses, Andrade, Kilravock, Blackwell, and others, function as genuine communities, not dormitory operations.
+The 19 boarding houses function as genuine communities, not dormitory operations.
 House staff know not only their residents' academic records but their emotional temperature, their friendships, their aspirations.

-Since 2019, the school has been led by Tal Lomnitzer, who joined from a senior leadership position at another leading independent school.
-His tenure has crystallised the school's strategic direction around what Millfield terms "selective excellence", recognising that true breadth means some students will excel in academic subjects whilst others pursue elite pathways in the arts, sport, or specialist fields.
+The school is led by Headmaster Gavin Horgan, whose philosophy centres on what Millfield terms discovering "personal brilliance".
+Under his leadership, the school has maintained its strategic direction around recognising that true breadth means some students will excel in academic subjects whilst others pursue elite pathways in the arts, sport, or specialist fields.
 This requires deliberate curriculum construction and honest conversations about individual potential.
+As Horgan puts it: "We fit the school around the individual, we don't try to fit the individual to the school."

 The school's founding principle remains visible: choice.
 Students select from extensive options at every stage, creating genuinely personalised educational journeys.
 This freedom carries responsibility, and the school demands maturity from its students.
 It works brilliantly for those who thrive on autonomy; it requires adjustment for those accustomed to more structured guidance.

 For students following the traditional academic route, the results are stronger.
 The proportion achieving top grades in traditional subjects, mathematics, English, sciences, languages, reflects competitive performance.
-The school offers 40+ GCSE subjects, far exceeding most schools, allowing students to specialise early in areas of genuine interest.
+The school offers a broad range of GCSE subjects, far exceeding most schools, allowing students to specialise early in areas of genuine interest.

 At A-level, the picture sharpens considerably.
 Millfield achieved 60% of grades at A*-B in 2024, above the England average of 47%.
 This reflects the composition of the sixth form, which comprises principally those pursuing university pathways, plus specialist performers and athletes undertaking 3-4 A-levels alongside their elite training.

 The school ranks 720th in England for A-level performance (middle 35% of schools in England), a solid position reflecting mixed outcomes.
-A-level subject choice is extraordinarily broad, students select from over 40 subjects, including Classical Greek, Japanese, Further Mathematics, Philosophy, Film Studies, and Art History.
+A-level subject choice is broad, with students selecting from 32 subjects, including Further Mathematics and Philosophy.
 This range attracts students with specific passions rather than those pursuing homogeneous university pathways.

 England ranks and key metrics (where available)